About the book

 Their vision?
 To provide vulnerable children in township with what every child deserves—everything. .

-Today, their organization, Ubuntu Education Fund, is upending the conventional wisdom about how to break the cycle of poverty.
+Today, their organization, Ubuntu Pathways, is upending the conventional wisdom about how to break the cycle of poverty.
 Shunning traditional development models, Ubuntu redefined the concept of scale, focusing on how deeply it can impact each child’s life rather than how many it can reach.
 From pregnant mothers to students heading to university, Ubuntu provides everything each child needs and deserves, from cradle to career.
 Their child-centered approach reminds us that one’s birthplace should not determine one’s future.

 I Am Because You Are offers an unflinching portrayal of the rewards and challenges of the nonprofit world while setting forth a bold vision for a new model of development.